xubingyue/avocadodb/Documentation/Books/Manual/Graphs/README.md

 `type` attribute with `FILTER`.

 The multiple edge collections approach is limited by the [number of collections that can be used simultaneously in one query](../../AQL/Fundamentals/Syntax.html#collection-names).
-Every collection used in a query requires some resources inside of ArangoDB and the number is therefore limited to cap the resource requirements.
+Every collection used in a query requires some resources inside of AvocadoDB and the number is therefore limited to cap the resource requirements.
 You may also have constraints on other edge attributes, such as a hash index with a unique constraint, which requires the documents to be in a single collection for the uniqueness guarantee, and it may thus not be possible to store the different types of edges in multiple edeg collections.